 - You can also freeze this loaf in individual slices.

 After a long post here today, all in all, I hope you enjoy this bread as much as I do!
-Please feel free to share this with all your friends and family who are gluten free, looking to try a new bread recipe, or simply love an alternative to regular breads.
+Please feel free to share this with all your friends and family who are gluten free, are looking to try a new bread recipe, or simply love an alternative to regular breads.
 I’d love to hear your feedback on this, comment below.